File Transfer Service¶

 The file transfer service is used to transfer files between the mission operations center and the OBC.
 It may also be used to transfer files between a developer’s system and the OBC when in a development environment.

 The service provides file transfer functionality by implementing the file protocol.
 The file protocol is UDP-based which means a connection is required between the OBC and ground segment capable of transferring UDP packets.
-This should be established using a standard network connection.
+This could be established using the communication service or a standard network connection.

 The file transfer service listens for requests on its configured UDP socket.